 This article will break down over ten ways to lower the humidity in your home without needing to purchase a dehumidifier.
 You don’t have to do them all.
 Just select one or a few that work best with your lifestyle.

 High humidity can significantly affect your comfort level.
 And it also increases the chances of mold or fungus growing in your home.
-Here are 14 ways you can lower humidity in your home without purchasing a dehumidifier.
+Here are 19 ways you can lower humidity in your home without purchasing a dehumidifier.

 Moving air is almost always better than stagnant air, especially where humidity is concerned.
-Having windows opened can help a home feel less humid even if the humidity is still quite high.
+Opening windows can help a home feel less humid, even if the humidity is still quite high.

 Fans have a similar advantage to opening windows.
-They keep the air moving and prevent it from sitting stagnant in your home.
+They enhance home ventilation by keeping the air moving and preventing it from sitting stagnant in your home.

 Ceiling fans can be lifesavers in humid weather because they can get air moving across an entire room and from the top down.
 Even having a ceiling fan on the lowest setting can keep the airflow a bit more refreshing, especially in bedrooms when you are trying to sleep.

 The purpose of exhaust fans is to pull air out of the room or area they are located in.
-Be proactive in using them: turn them on before you need them, and keep them running until after you are done in the kitchen or bathroom.
+Be proactive in using them: turn them on before you need them, and keep them running until you are done in the kitchen or bathroom.

-In areas of your home where there aren’t ceiling or exhaust fans, good old-fashioned standing plug-in fans will get the job done.
+In areas of your home without ceiling or exhaust fans, good old-fashioned standing plug-in fans will get the job done.
 Not only can they be used in areas of the home where there are no other fans, but they can also help with the general airflow of the home.

 These can be expensive to run in hot and humid climates, but in most cases, once the air conditioner has gotten the room or home to temperature and reduced the humidity, it is more manageable for it to maintain the temperature and humidity levels.

-In general, plants are good for indoor air quality and a healthy indoor environment.
+In general, plants are good for your indoor living space air quality, and a healthy indoor environment.
 However, they do release some moisture into the air, which can contribute to elevated humidity in your home.